Azure/azure-relay/samples/hybrid-connections/node/hyco-websocket-tunnel/readme.md

 `node server.js myns.servicebus.windows.net mypath listenrule [base64 key]`

-On a client, run `connect.js` specifying namespace and path of an Azure Relay Hybid Connection with an active listener, along with a SAS rule name and a key that grants "Send" permission:
+On a client, run `connect.js` specifying namespace and path of an Azure Relay Hybrid Connection with an active listener, along with a SAS rule name and a key that grants "Send" permission:

 `node connect.js myns.servicebus.windows.net mypath sendrule [base64 key]`

-You will be prompted for username/password which the server will be verified against users.txt once you establish a connection, then you are presented with a command shell where you can create and destroy tunnels.
+You will be prompted for username/password, which the server will be verified against users.txt once you establish a connection, then you are presented with a command shell where you can create and destroy tunnels.

 > **Security note:**